FalkorDB/docs/cypher/indexing.md

 DROP VECTOR INDEX FOR <entity_pattern> (<entity_attribute>)
 ```

-For example to drop the vector index over Product description invoke:
+For example, to drop the vector index over Product description, invoke:

 ```cypher
 DROP VECTOR INDEX FOR (p:Product) ON (p.description)